 - The Huntingdonshire Marriage Indexes include marriages from this parish.
 These are, at present, issued in alphabetical listings in series: 1601-1700, and 1701-1754.

-- Both the above mentioned fiche sets are available from the Huntingdonshire FHS.
+- Both the above mentioned fiche sets are available from the Cambridgeshire and Huntingdonshire FHS.

 - The parish of Steeple Gidding was originaly in the Huntingdon Registration District from 1st July 1837.
 Subsequently it became part of the Sawtry sub-District.
 From 1st April 1997, it once again is directly under the Huntingdon Registration District.